 Hardcore Games is based at Victoria, BC, Canada.
 With extensive experience in development, its possible to work with small studios using remote desktop where guidance can be provided.
 Even full development is possible for most major engines.

-Years ago, games were largely done in Assembler.
+Years ago, games were largely done in Assembler with microcomputers.
 Then C++ gained ground and more recently C# has been used for game development.
 C++ is on average 2-3 times faster than C#.
 Modern machines however are so powerful that the overhead of .NET is not as bad it used to be.

 The IBM PC came with as little as 64KB of memory but there were sockets to increase the memory to 256KB.
 A card was needed to add more RAM to the machine and to add a real time clock etc. The 8088 CPU had 64KB segments for the memory but addressing was not hard to use as the CPU offered segment registers.